 Your list of requirements is more than just username and password.

-Matching your required product capabilities with those supplied by existing products like Ambassador Edge Stack is a good starting point.
+Matching your required product capabilities with those supplied by existing products like Edge Stack is a good starting point.
 Most OAuth implementations are relatively generic.
 In the case of unique requirements, checking with the vendor and determining the vendor roadmap can quickly establish technical fit.
-Ambassador Edge Stack currently supports a wide range of authentication-related use cases.
+Edge Stack API Gateway currently supports a wide range of authentication-related use cases.
 These include:

 - Secure Single Sign-On via integration with an existing Identity Provider over OpenID Connect/OAuth2

 - Fine-grained access control, e.g., specifying which microservices are subject to which specific authentication and access policies.